OmniaAhmed208/chat-package/README.md

 ## Note

-- You must have a directory for the admin dashboard (any route) with the name 'admin.index'.
+- You must have a directory for the admin dashboard (any route) with the name `admin.index`.

 ## Usage